 - How To Fix Suede Shoes that Got Wet?

 - How To Fix Cracked Leather Shoes?

 - How To Fix LED Light Up Shoes?

 Without further ado, let’s solve your shoe bugbears once and for all!

 How To Fix Smelly Shoes?

-Stinky shoes are a menace but the good news is, there are a number of simple ways to bring them back to life without needing to spend any money.
+Stinky shoes are a menace but the good news is, that there are a number of simple ways to bring them back to life without needing to spend any money.

 - Pop Your Shoes In The Washing Machine: Sneakers respond especially well to a quick dip in the washing machine.
 It’s a good idea to pop them inside a pillowcase to protect the drum of your machine.
-Remove the laces to prevent them snarling up.
+Remove the laces to prevent them from snarling up.
 Leave them outside to dry or air dry them indoors if you don’t have a yard.

 - Hand Wash Your Shoes: If your shoes are not machine washable, you can easily use a cloth dipped in warm, soapy water to give them a once-over by hand.
 Scented soap is a smart move if they are smelly not just dirty.
 Remove all residue carefully and dry as with machine washed shoes.